World-Duchenne-Organization/shared-queries/README.md

-# grlc-queries
+# Shared queries

-A repository for the [grlc queries](https://grlc.io) that will be used for the EJP-RD Virtual Platform integration of the World Duchenne Organization.
+A repository for the shared queries that will be used for the EJP-RD Virtual Platform integration of the World Duchenne Organization.

 # Queries explained